 Moreover, excessive artificial lighting doesn’t just affect human health.
 It disrupts wildlife habitats, confuses migratory birds and insects, and obscures our view of the night sky, impeding astronomical research.
 Energy-wise, unnecessary lighting equates to enormous energy wastage, contributing to the climate crisis.

-A lire aussi : What Is the Role of Sustainable Architecture in Future UK Urban Expansion?
+Sujet a lire : What Is the Role of Sustainable Architecture in Future UK Urban Expansion?

 One of the most effective strategies for reducing light pollution is to use dark-sky friendly lighting.
 These are lighting fixtures designed to minimize the amount of light that goes into the sky, focusing illumination downward where it’s needed.